 One particular problem we came across, however, was what to do when trying to combine a cycling holiday to the Dales with a holiday with our young children.
 Young children are often not overly keen/able to take part in the sort of outdoor activities the Dales are famous for.
 Our solution was Centre Parcs.
 The upside of this is the vast array of on site activities.
 The downside is that it's in Penrith...

-The closest Centre Parcs to the Dales is in Whinfell Forest, near Penrith.
+The closest Center Parcs to the Yorkshire Dales is in Whinfell Forest, near Penrith.
 It's about 30 minutes drive to Kirby Stephen, on the northern edge of the Dales and 1 hour's drive to Hawes.

 Road cycle hire Yorkshire Dales

 This information is offered as an indicative guide only: we periodically update it but prices, services and bike brands may change.
 Please let us know if you find anything that is incorrect.

 They’re able to deliver by prior arrangement, at an additional cost.

 Flat pedals are fitted as standard.
 They also have Shimano road pedals for an additional £3.
 They can fit your own pedals.

 You won't see road bikes advertised for hire on their website, but if you book ahead, Stage 1 Cycles will happily rent you a road bike.
 They offer Genesis Equilibrium road bikes with Shimano 105.